-- Outsourcing agreements must ensure that the licensee's internal and external auditors have timely access to any information the relevant related to outsourced function/service thev may require to fulfill their responsibilities.
+- Outsourcing agreements must ensure that the licensee's internal and external auditors have timely access to any information related to the outsourced relevant function/service they may require fulfill to their responsibilities.
 Such access must allow them to conduct on-site examinations of the relevant function/service provided by outsourcing service provider, if required. - 2.
 Licensees must also ensure that the CBB inspectors and appointed experts have timely access to any relevant information related to the outsourced function/service they may reasonably require under the law.
 Such access must allow the CBB to conduct on-site examinations of the relevant function/service provided by the outsourcing service provider, if required. - 3.
 Where the outsourcing service provider is based overseas, the outsourcing service provider must confirm in the outsourcing agreement that there are no regulatory or legal impediments to either the licensee's internal and external auditors, or the CBB inspectors and appointed experts, having the access described above.
 Should such restrictions subsequently be imposed, the licensee must communicate this fact to the CBB as soon as it becomes aware of the matter.